 - vote in the election of a new Chancellor or High Steward

 Many colleges also offer their senior members the opportunity to dine at High Table on a certain number of occasions each year.

 This method of conferment of the MA also exists at the universities of Oxford and Dublin.

 If you hold a Cambridge BA, you may proceed to the MA not less than six years from the end of your first term of residence, providing that you have held your BA degree for at least two years.

 - Further details are available from your college, which will usually inform you when you become eligible.

 The MA may also be conferred, under Statute B.II.2, on Heads and Fellows of Colleges and on University Officers who are not Cambridge graduates after (except in the case of Heads and Professors) three years in post.

 Degrees by Incorporation

-Graduates of the Universities of Oxford or Dublin who hold a post in the University of Cambridge or in a Cambridge College have the privilege of being admitted to an equivalent Cambridge degree 'by incorporation' under Statute B.III.7.
-Eligibility is similar to that for the MA under statute B.III.6.
+Graduates of the Universities of Oxford or Dublin who hold a post in the University of Cambridge or in a Cambridge College have the privilege of being admitted to an equivalent Cambridge degree 'by incorporation' under Statute B.II.2.
+Eligibility is similar to that for the MA under statute B.II.2.